Unit 2: The Carbon Cycle

-Unit 2: The Carbon Cycle** > > What is the Carbon Cycle & CO2? > > To understand climate, change you need to understand what produces CO2 and > how CO2 effects atmospheric temperatures.
-The carbon cycle is crucial in > understanding the science of climate change.
-This section will go more > in-depth than others in this guide.
-The reasons for this include being > fluent in the science of carbon, to educate our students, and for our > students to be able to differentiate fact from fiction when it comes to > climate change.
-One just needs to look at social media posts to see > arguments that dismiss climate change using reasoning with little basis in > science.
+What is the Carbon Cycle & CO2?

+To understand climate, change you need to understand what produces CO2 and how CO2 effects atmospheric temperatures.
+The carbon cycle is crucial in understanding the science of climate change.
+This section will go more in-depth than others in this guide.
+The reasons for this level of detail include being fluent in the science of carbon, to educate our students, and for our students to be able to differentiate fact from fiction when it comes to climate change.
+One just needs to look at social media posts to see arguments that dismiss climate change using reasoning with little basis in science.
 Now it’s time to dig into the science!
-This section will look at: > > 1.
-Sources of Carbon dioxide > 2.
-The Carbon cycle > > Here is my super quick take on carbon and it's roll in climate change. > Humans burn things that contain carbon (like oil and trees).
-The carbon is > released into the atmosphere where it acts to redirect some of the heat > given off by the Earth.
-Some of the heat that is headed into space but > carbon in the form of C02 reflects some heat back down to Earth.
-This > redirecting of heat by CO2 and other Green house gasses is called the Green > House Effect.
-The heat redirected to the Earth's surface by carbon released > by human activity is what's causing global warming.
-The effects of global > warming are widespread from sea level rises, acidification of the ocean, > unusually heavy rainstorms, an increase in desertification, crop losses, and > on and on (More on climate change effects on unit 6).
-In the U.S. we are > just beginning to see these problems, but if CO2 concentrations continue to > increase and therefore temperatures increase, then the effects will be > devastating for humans (our students will be directly effected, and > catastrophic for some plant and animal life that can't adjust to how quickly > the world is warming and to the effects of that warming. > > Sources of Carbon Dioxide
+This section will look at:

+1. Sources of Carbon dioxide

+2. The Carbon cycle

+Here is my super quick take on carbon and it's roll in climate change.
+Humans burn things that contain carbon (like oil and trees).
+The carbon is released into the atmosphere where it acts to redirect some of the heat given off by the Earth.
+Some of the heat that should escape into space is redirected back to the Earth by C02 in the atmosphere.
+This redirecting of heat by CO2 and other Green house gasses is called the Green House Effect.
+The heat redirected to the Earth's surface by carbon released by human activity is what's causing global warming.
+The effects of global warming are widespread from sea level rises, acidification of the ocean, unusually heavy rainstorms, an increase in desertification, crop losses, and on and on (More on climate change effects on unit 6).
+In the U.S. we are just beginning to see these problems, but if CO2 concentrations continue to increase and therefore temperatures increase, then the effects will be potentially devastating for humans (our students will be directly effected) and catastrophic for some plant and animal life that can't adjust to how quickly the world is warming and to the effects of that warming.

+Sources of Carbon Dioxide